AEADataEditor/docker-aer-2022-0276/README.md

 ## Requirements

 You need a Stata license to run the image.
 If rebuilding, may need Stata license to build the image.

+> The currently used image requires a StataNow license.
+You may need to rebuild it if you only have a Stata 18 or other permanent license.

 ### Where should you put the Stata license